PopovEvgeniy/sdcopy/readme.txt

 The first argument is the input file name.
 The second argument is the output file name.

 The 3rd argument is the start offset in bytes.
 It is an unsigned decimal value.
-1 is the first byte.
+0 is the first byte.
 The start offset is an optional argument.
 The start offset is the first byte by default.

 The last argument is the block length.
 It is an unsigned decimal value.
 The block length is an optional argument.
 It is equal to the input file size by default.

+Important remark.

+An input file with zero length is not supported.

 Exit codes.